harshalpatil2012/DevUtils/SpringBoot-App-Deployment/README.md

 ## Note

 - This script is intended for development and testing purposes.
-- Customize the script as needed to match your project's specific requirements.
+- Customize the script as needed to match project's specific requirements.

 Feel free to reach out if you encounter any issues or have questions about using this script.